 Figure 6: Class of business training criteria Source: KPMG, 2017

-The FSB designed product training to combine product specific aspects with certain legislative requirements.
+The FSCA designed product training to combine product-specific aspects with certain legislative requirements.
 According to stakeholders, this is positive as the requirements (such as tax consequences) in Section 7 of the General Code of Conduct can be integrated into the class of business training criteria.
 This will lead to a more coordinated and competent financial services sector where FSPs, KIs and representatives will be able to understand products themselves and the related legislation.
-Under the current requirements, first level REs focus on legislation and the second level REs on product knowledge.
+Under the current requirements, the first-level REs focus on legislation and the second level REs on product knowledge.
 In the proposed product training this knowledge can be combined.

 Product training seems to be conducted by FSPs, which they offer to both internal employees as well as external employees.
-Professional bodies do not offer product specific training but may provide a platform for FSPs to offer this training to a wider audience.
-One stakeholder offering online class of business training stated that while they do not plan on providing product specific training they do see roles in facilitating online portals for hosting such e-courses, tracking product specific training or providing as an assessor.
+Professional bodies do not offer product-specific training but may provide a platform for FSPs to offer this training to a wider audience.
+One stakeholder offering an online class of business training stated that while they do not plan on providing product-specific training they do see roles in facilitating online portals for hosting such e-courses, tracking product-specific training or providing as an assessor.